 Overall, sE's upgrade is a success, and combined with the multi-pattern option, the 2200a MkII is more desirable than ever.
 OK, the multi-pattern capability has pushed up the price a bit, but there's always the fixed cardioid version if your budget's tight.

-Read the full sE Electronics sE2200a II review
+Read our full sE Electronics sE2200a II review

 9. Neumann TLM 102 microphone